RetoSchmucki/climateExtract/README.md

 point.month_sum <- point_grid_extract(monthly_sum,point_coord)
 ```

-**5.** To extract long series one small chunk at the time (A quick and dirty workaround memory limit under Windows).
+**5.** To extract long series, one chunk at the time (A quick and dirty workaround memory limit under Windows).
 ```
 # This is a workaround when facing memory issues under Windows while extracting a long series on a computer
 # with limited RAM.